TusharParlikar/Book-DAAP/README.md

 ### If You Get Stuck:
 1. Re-read the section
 2. Run the example code
-3. Google the error message
+3. GPT the error message
-4. Check Stack Overflow
+4. Check Stack Overflow OR LLMS
 5. Keep going! (everyone struggles sometimes)

 ### Time Management: